This blog was updated in June 2023.

 More recently, with the record turnout of the 2020 election, more than 43 states introduced anti-voter legislation in 2021.
 According to a recent report, between January 1 and July 14, 2021, at least 18 states enacted 30 laws that restrict voting access.
 These laws created more barriers to the ballot box and made it harder for voters to cast their ballots.
 Such barriers have a detrimental impact on voters of color.

-Legislation like the For the People Act and the John Lewis Voting Rights Advancement Act (VRAA) have been proposed to curb recent voting restrictions and make the vote fair and secure for all.
-The VRAA in particular would restore several important components of the Voting Rights Act of 1965.
-However, both bills face tough opposition in the Senate and need all the support they can get.
+Legislation like the For the People Act and the John Lewis Voting Rights Advancement Act (VRAA) have been proposed in past legislative sessions and aimed to curb recent voting restrictions and make the vote fair and secure for all.
+The VRAA in particular would have restored several important components of the Voting Rights Act of 1965.
+However, both bills face tough opposition in the Senate and have not been reintroduced this session.

 How to Promote Voting Rights NOW